Siphon880gh/devbrain/Enterprise - DOCKER, Kubernetes, Redis, Scaling, Server Admin/__ .Scaling/Legacy Tools (Supervisor, Pyenv, Pipenv, Poetry, PM2 ecosystem)/Process Manager - Supervisor/Supervisor Primer - GET STARTED (Python stack with Sh, Pyenv-virtualenvs, Pipenv, Gunicorn).md

 Checkpoint: Now that you have the enhanced pyenv with pyenv-virtualenvs, we will enhance further with pipenv.
 The package pipenv could work independently from pyenv or pyenv-virtualenvs, but we will force pipenv to work with pyenv-virtualenvs to leverage all their benefits.
 Pipenv allows you to isolate dependencies to a folder using a Pipfile which is more reliable than running commands around requirements.txt.

 1. Requirement 1: Proper Pip
 You will install pipenv using the pip that's associated with the pyenv's python you specified.
-As long as your shell session is still in the pyenv-virtualenv,  you're using the pip associated with pyenv-virtualenv, or when you run `which pip` and the path mentions pyenv like `/root/.pyenv/shims/pip`
+As long as your shell session is still in the pyenv-virtualenv (eg. your CLI prompt looks like it has the pyenv app name in parenthesis: `(virt-env) root@path/to/pwd$ `,  you're using the pip associated with pyenv-virtualenv, or when you run `which pip` and the path mentions pyenv like `/root/.pyenv/shims/pip` which has a pyenv-like path, which further confirms we are good.

-Troubleshooting: If an anaconda pip is overriding your pyenv's pip:
+Troubleshooting not pyenv-like path: If an anaconda pip is overriding your pyenv's pip:
 - Move the $PATH around by prepending the pyenv's pip path (`/root/.pyenv/shims/pip`) inside $PATH at your bash profile.
 If that shims pip doesn't exist, the pip is found in your pyenv's current python path or your current virtualenv app path, for example  `/root/.pyenv/versions/3.12.4/bin/pip` or `/root/.pyenv/versions/3.12.4/envs/app-test/bin/pip`

 2. Requirement 2: Latest build chains